 The procedure is identical across devices.
 What differs is the internal make-up of the equivalent circuit and the names of its parameters:

-Every one of these parameters is a slope of a non-linear curve at Q; every one depends on the DC bias.
-That is why DC analysis (finding the Operating point) must come first: you cannot draw the small-signal model until you know the bias currents that set its parameter values.
+Every one of these parameters is a slope of a non-linear curve at Q, and every one depends on the DC bias.
+That’s why DC analysis (finding the Operating point) comes first: you can’t draw the small-signal model until you know the bias currents that set its parameter values.
 Master the diode case and the MOSFET and BJT cases are the same idea with more parameters.